 The fall of the Mamluk Sultanate to the Ottoman Empire in 1517 did not mark the end of its artistic influence.
 Mamluk craftsmen and designers moved to Istanbul and other Ottoman centers, bringing their techniques and motifs with them.
 The early Ottoman ceramic and metalwork styles show clear Mamluk ancestry, particularly in the use of dense arabesque and thuluth calligraphy.
 The Tughra, the Ottoman imperial monogram, owes something to the elaborate signature cartouches found on Mamluk objects.

 In the modern era, Mamluk art has been a source of inspiration for Islamic revival movements and contemporary designers.
 The Islamic geometric patterns and color palettes found in Mamluk Qur’ans and metalwork are reproduced in modern mosque decoration, textiles, and graphic design.
+The Mamluk Revival style in 19th-century Cairo, patronized by the Khedive Ismail, consciously imitated the architectural and decorative vocabulary of the Mamluk period.
 Museums around the world—the Metropolitan Museum of Art, the British Museum, the Louvre, the Museum of Islamic Art in Cairo, and the Detroit Institute of Arts—hold significant collections of Mamluk material that draw scholars and visitors alike.

 The study of Mamluk art is also ongoing.
 Archaeologists continue to uncover new objects, and historians use these works to understand the social and political life of the sultanate.
-The patronage networks of the Mamluks, their trade connections, and their cultural dialogues with China, Europe, and the rest of the Islamic world are all legible in the surviving art.
+The patronage networks of the Mamluks, their trade connections with places as far away as China and Italy, and their cultural dialogues with Europe and the rest of the Islamic world are all legible in the surviving art.
 These objects are not simply beautiful; they are historical documents that speak to a complex, cosmopolitan, and highly literate society.

 For anyone interested in the arts of the book, in the history of Islamic decorative arts, or in the intersection of faith, power, and beauty, the Mamluk period offers an unparalleled wealth of material.
-From the glowing pages of a Qur’an frontispiece to the burnished surface of a silver-inlaid brass basin, Mamluk art continues to command awe and admiration, a testament to the skill of its makers and the vision of its patrons.
+From the glowing pages of a Qur’an frontispiece to the burnished surface of a silver-inlaid brass basin, Mamluk art continues to command awe and admiration, a direct reflection of the skill of its makers and the ambitious vision of its patrons.